Stephen Clark Foster (Maine politician)

 Stephen Clark Foster (December 24, 1799 – October 5, 1872) was a United States representative from Maine.
 He was born in Machias, Massachusetts (now in Maine).
 He attended the common schools, learned the blacksmith's trade and subsequently became a shipbuilder.

+Biography

-He was elected as a member of the Maine State House of Representatives 1834–1837, elected as a member of the Maine State Senate in 1840, and serving as its president, and again elected to the Maine House of Representatives in 1847.
+He was elected as a member of the Maine State House of Representatives, serving from 1834 to 1837.
+He was then elected as a member of the Maine State Senate in 1840, serving as its president.
+Later, he was again elected to the Maine House of Representatives in 1847.

+Congress

 He was elected as a Republican to the 35th and 36th United States Congress (March 4, 1857 – March 3, 1861).

 He was a member of the Peace Convention of 1861 held in Washington, D.C., in an effort to devise means to prevent the impending US Civil War.

+Death and burial

 He died in Pembroke, Maine on October 5, 1872.
 His interment is in Forest Hill Cemetery.